 In short, the United States has gained more on its priorities, such as investment, finance, and intellectual property, than it has given to its negotiating partners on theirs.
 And yet, after years of arduous negotiations, the normally pro-trade Republican leadership in Congress is now pushing to reopen settled issues, largely to please special interest groups such as pharmaceutical and tobacco firms.
 No wonder, then, that U.S. trade partners, after resisting some of their own domestic interest groups to reach a deal, are expressing outrage.

 Senate Majority Leader Mitch McConnell (R-Ky.), for instance, has voted for every free trade agreement in the last two decades, but has said that he’d rather see TPP fail than allow it to pass in its current form.
-His major objection is over the exemption of cigarettes from the Investor State Dispute Settlement system, which allows investors to sue governments in special arbitration panels for, among other things, changes data exclusivity for a special class of pharmaceuticals called biologics.
+His major objection is over the exemption of cigarettes from the Investor State Dispute Settlement system, which allows investors to sue governments in special arbitration panels for, among other things, changes in regulations.
+Senator Orrin Hatch (R-Utah), chair of the Senate Finance Committee and longtime free trader, is blocking TPP due to its compromise on data exclusivity for a special class of pharmaceuticals called biologics.
 U.S. law currently protects companies’ regulatory test data for 12 years, compared to eight in the TPP.
 Speaker of the House Paul Ryan declared, “they [the Obama administration] have to fix this agreement and renegotiate some pieces of it if they have any hope or chance of passing it.”
 He added, “I don’t see how they'll ever get the votes for it.”